Glycogen Storage Diseases

 Glycogen storage diseases are caused by the lack of an enzyme needed to change glucose into glycogen and break down glycogen into glucose.

 Typical symptoms include weakness, sweating, confusion, kidney stones, a large liver, low blood sugar, and stunted growth.

-The diagnosis is made by examining a piece of tissue under a microscope (biopsy), and by doing magnetic resonance imaging.
+The diagnosis is made by doing blood tests, by examining a piece of tissue under a microscope (biopsy), and by doing magnetic resonance imaging.

 Treatment depends on the type of glycogen storage disease and usually involves regulating the intake of carbohydrates.

 There are different types of inherited disorders.
 In many hereditary metabolic disorders, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 (See also Overview of Hereditary Metabolic Disorders.)